-Meeting Title: Trust Board Date: 24 September 2020 Agenda No 5.1 Report Title: Corporate Objectives 2020/21 Corporate Objectives 2020/21 Lead Director/ Manager: Report Author: Suzanne Marsello, Chief Strategy Officer Andrew Grimshaw, Deputy Chief Executive/Chi Sarah Brewer, Head of Business Planning Andrew Grimshaw, Deputy Chief Executive/Chief Finance Officer Presented for: Assurance Executive Summary: Every year as part of the annual business plant set of Corporate Objectives for the forthcoming commenced at the start of the year on developi was paused due to Covid-19.
-The Trust therefor set corporate objectives for 2020/21.
-The Executive Management Group together with year.
-Whist work hang objectives for 20 re does not yet hav ad 20/21, this e an agreed have worked together during the summer to propose some objectives remainder of the year which reflects where the organisation is at the time i.e. starting to recover from phase 1 of Covid-19 whilst continuing for a potential second wave, flu and winter.
-It was therefore agreed to focus on a smaller set of priority areas to provide clear direction to staff on the objectives for the remainder of the year.
-The areas being proposed are: Care (Lead: Chief Nursing Officer with support from the Chief Medical Officer) Culture (Lead: Deputy Chief Executive with support from the Acting Chief People Officer) Collaborate (Lead: Chief Operating Officer with support from the Chief People Officer) (Full details are set out on pages 5-7 of the attached paper) Alignment with clinical divisional and corporate strategy implans: The corporate objectives have also been considered alon clinical divisional and corporate strategy implementation plans for remainder of 2020/21 to ensure there is appropriate triangulation the strategy implementation plans will be the main delivery vehic corporate objectives with progress reported to Trust Board.
-(See Board paper on Strategy Implementation Plans 2020/21) Alignment with the Board Assurance Framework: The proposed corporate objectives have been reviewed against the BAF Strategic Risks to ensure alignment.
-(The specific strategic risks and links to the proposed corporate objectives are set out in detail in page 9 of the attached paper) Staff Engagement: The draft corporate objectives have been tested with a cross section of clinical, non-clinical and corporate staff.
-Details of the staff engagement carried out and feedback is set out on page 11 of the attached paper.
-High level messages includes:
+Meeting Title: Trust Board

+Date: 24 September 2020 Agenda No 5.1

+Report Title: Corporate Objectives 2020/21

+Lead Director/ Manager: Suzanne Marsello, Chief Strategy Officer Andrew Grimshaw, Deputy Chief Executive/Chief Finance Officer

+Report Author: Sarah Brewer, Head of Business Planning

+Presented for: Assurance

+Executive Summary: Every year as part of the annual business planning set of Corporate Objectives for the forthcoming year commenced at the start of the year on developing of was paused due to Covid-19.
+The Trust therefore diset corporate objectives for 2020/21.
+The Executive Management Group together with the have worked together during the summer to propose remainder of the year which reflects where the orgatime i.e. starting to recover from phase 1 of Covid-1 for a potential second wave, flu and winter.
+It was therefore agreed to focus on a smaller set of clear direction to staff on the objectives for the remainders being proposed are: Care (Lead: Chief Nursing Officer with support from Culture (Lead: Deputy Chief Executive with support People Officer) Collaborate (Lead: Chief Operating Officer with support Gollaborate (Lead: Chief Operating Officer with support from Culture (Lead: Deputy Chief Executive with support People Officer) (Full details are set out on pages 5-7 of the attached Plans: The corporate objectives have also been conclinical divisional and corporate strategy implementation plans will be the main of corporate objectives with progress reported to Trust Board paper on Strategy Implementation Plans 202 Alignment with the Board Assurance Framework objectives have been reviewed against the BAF Stralignment.
+(The specific strategic risks and links to to objectives have been reviewed against the BAF Stralignment.
+(The specific strategic risks and links to to objectives are set out in detail in page 9 of the attact sengagement carried out and feedback is set out on paper.
+High level messages includes: r.
+Whist work has bjectives for 202 oes not yet have ended by the proposed control of the proposed con movirates es for the ecurrent ing to plan provide ar.
+The cal Officer) g Chief hief People mentation ide the ne articularly as for the eparate d corporate ensure reporate d with a he staff